-Return Receipt
+• Return Receipt

-Residence Hall Mail Delivery
+• Residence Hall Mail Delivery

-Money orders must be purchased with cash only.
-All other products can be purchased with cash or checks (proper ID required).
-The cost to rent a Post Office Box is \$16 for the Fall semester, \$16 for the Spring semester, and \$8 for the Summer semester.
+• The cost to rent a Post Office Box is \$16 for the Fall semester, \$16 for the Spring semester, and \$8 for the Summer semester.
 There is a \$25 fee for all non-returned keys.
 Boxes must be renewed each semester.
 Boxes may only be shared by spouses or siblings.

-All USPS mail should be sent as follows:
+• All USPS mail should be sent as follows: